Mach1Studios/m1-sdk/examples/mach1spatial-c/commandline/spatial-decode-minified-example/README.md

-# Mach1Decode C++ Example
+# Mach1Decode Minified C++ Example

+## Description
+This example and the linked Mach1DecodeMinifiedCAPI.a are only for use on very small footprint CPUs, it has stripped out several protective features and has a limited usage design.

 ### IDE Project Files
  - `spatial-decode-example.xcodeproj` Xcode project file
- - `spatial-decode-example.vcxproj` Visual Studio project file

 ### Makefile Options
  - `build`: generic build instructions for macos & linux